nvmcr/DataScience_HandBook/AWS/README.md

 ### Pricing
 AWS offers 5 types of pricing.
 1. On-Demand: Pay for the duration an instance runs.
 No commitments or contracts.
-2. Savings Plan: Commitment to aonsistent amount of usage measured in dollars per hour for one.three year term.
+2. Savings Plan: Commitment to a consistent amount of usage measured in dollars per hour for one/three year term.
 3. Reserved Instances: Suited for steady-state workloads or ones with predictable usage.
 4. Spot Instances: This plan allows user to use spare instances but AWS can claim the instance at any time.
 5. Dedicated Hosts: Physical hosts dedicated for user.
 Nobody else will share tenancy of that host.